browserengineering/book/book/rendering-architecture.md

 ```

-The return key and scrolling, however, have no use for the main thread at
+As it turns out, the return key and scrolling have no use at all for the main
-present:
+thread:

 ```
         self.window.bind("<Down>", self.scrolldown)